emgage/engage-ui/src/components/Dropdown/README.md

 ### Dropdown content

-If the menu items in a popover menu include a series of actions, each item should:
+If the menu items in a dropdown include a series of actions, each item should:

 - Be clear and predictable: merchants should be able to anticipate what will happen when they click on an action item.
 Never deceive a merchant by mislabeling an action.